Veterinary and Animal Research Data Commons (VARDC)

 The Response

-The VARDC project is creating a platform that’s a single point of access to multiple, related systems and data types.
+The VARDC project has created a platform as a single point of access to multiple, related systems and data types.

-It will collaborate with Australia’s three leading veterinary pathology providers to ingest pathology reports, linking them to the clinical histories of individual animals in the VetCompass Australia database.
-VARDC will integrate with the Australian Imaging Service to host images alongside clinical data.
+It is collaborating with Australia’s 3 leading veterinary pathology providers to ingest pathology reports, linking them to the clinical histories of individual animals in the VetCompass Australia database.
+It is integrating with the Australian Imaging Service (AIS) to host images alongside clinical data.

-VARDC will contain a Virtual Lab that will guide researchers in how to design studies with optimised data access and cleaning.
-Its central goal will be to generate reproducible epidemiological evidence data that is comparable across veterinary populations nationally and internationally.
+VARDC contains a virtual lab that guides researchers in how to design studies with optimised data access and cleaning.
+Its central goal is to generate reproducible epidemiological evidence data that is comparable across veterinary populations nationally and internationally.

 Who Will Benefit